Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 The experience is therefore far superior and usually comes with a trainer to help bad players (like me).
 Each game often comes with support for faster Atari computers which is incredible when booting up something like Frontier on my Mega STe.
 What's even more interesting is his 'Gamex' a method of snapshotting your progress instantaneously - kinda like an old Multiface!

-I was particularly surprised to hear about his past with regards to not only the Atari ST but also ZX Spectrum.
-Two great computers also form my own computing history.
-I hope you all enjoy this interview of the man responsible for hundreds of adaptations along with several outstanding Atari STe enhanced upgrades.
+I was surprised to hear about his past with not only the Atari ST but also ZX Spectrum.
+Two great computers form my own computing history.
+I hope you enjoy this interview with the man responsible for hundreds of adaptations and several outstanding Atari STe enhanced upgrades.
 I don't think there is anybody so active on the Atari ST scene.
 My sincere gratitude to Peter for taking the time out for a good chat.

 - The PP Interview -